 I bought and inhaled Chris Schwarz’s book The Anarchist’s Tool Chest.
 What an eye-opener!
 Woodworking without power tools.
 (Who would’ve thought! 🙂 ) I gathered the small basic set of tools listed in the book.
 Most I found for sale cheap at local flea markets and garage sales.
 Here was something I could do in my limited space, within my physical limitations and not require as king’s ransom.
 Cool!

-The part of woodworking which appeals to me now is making furniture.
-I hurt my back on a squad call a few years ago.
-That resulted in back surgery and a spinal fusion.
-I am no longer as flexible as I was nor can I lift the weight I used to.
-Massive pieces of furniture are out.
+Right now, the part of woodworking which appeals to me is making furniture.
+Because of the surgery, I am not as flexible nor can I lift the weight I used to.
+Really large pieces of furniture are out.
 That won’t stop me from trying smaller projects.
-Chairs look interesting, Windsor, Welsh stick, rocking chairs look very appealing. 🙂 I want to make nice things which will still be usable in 100 years.
+Chairs look interesting, Windsor, Welsh stick & rocking chairs look appealing.
+I always wanted a nice rocking chair. 🙂 I want to make things which will still be usable in 100 years.